alexdevero/alex-devero-blog/__drafts__/draft--js-error-handling.md

 // 'Error stack: ' undefined
 ```

-As you can see the downside of this that these custom errors will not have `name`, `message` and `stack` properties.
-You can overcome this by using an object instead of a primitive data type.
-You can then define `name`, `message` and `stack` as properties of this object and throw it using the `throw` statement.
+As you can see, creating a simple error is easy.
+The downside of creating errors this way is that these custom errors will not have `name`, `message` and `stack` properties.
+There is a way to fix this.
+A simple way to do it is by using an object instead of a primitive data type.

+So, instead of throwing a string or other primitive, you will throw an object.
+Inside this object, you will define all the properties that would normally exist in an error object, the `name`, `message` and `stack`.
+Now, when this custom error occurs you can also access its `name`, `message` and `stack`.

 ```JavaScript
 // Create function